dcrapis/oceandao-wiki/Voting.md

 **2. Why are we using QV and not traditional voting?**
 - QV balances "one person one vote" (democratic ideal) with "one token one vote" (skin-in-the-game).
 - QV gives voice to smaller holders and softens the impact of whale voters while still acknowledging higher skin-in-the-game.

-# Resources

-- To learn more about QV visit this link